ignaciomarvinjohn/uetlm/README.md

 # Sample of the Generated Texts

 ## Effects of Token Handling: Embedding Size and Kernel Size

+* Note: These initial generated results are from models trained for only 4,096,000 tokens in TinyShakespeare and 102,400,000 tokens in WikiText/Bookcorpus to check for initial feasibility.
+We will provide the final generated texts once their training is complete.
 <table>
   <tr>
     <td colspan="3"><b>Kernel 7 | Original Embedding Reduction</b></td>